-Depp cross-examined in libel case over Heard ‘abuser’ label
+In libel case, Depp denies hitting ex-wife Amber Heard

 The “Pirates of the Caribbean” star said Heard’s “sick” claims were “totally untrue.”
 He called his ex-wife sociopathic, narcissistic and emotionally dishonest.

+Depp rejected every allegation of violence put to him by Wass, dismissing the claims as “not correct” and “patently untrue.”

+He denied the lawyer’s suggestion that his memory had been impaired by alcohol and drug abuse.

-The Sun’s lawyer, Sasha Wass, has tried to paint Depp as a volatile personality with a longstanding drug habit and an anger-management problem.
+Wass has tried to paint Depp as a volatile personality with a longstanding drug habit and an anger-management problem.

-Depp acknowledged taking both prescription and illegal substances since childhood, but denied Heard’s clam he became a “monster” when he drank and took drugs.
+Depp has acknowledged taking both prescription and illegal substances since childhood, but denied Heard’s clam he became a “monster” when he drank and took drugs.

 “I was angry, but that doesn’t mean I have an anger problem,” Depp said Tuesday.
 “I also express myself by laughing.
 I don’t have a humor problem.”